 - Create contrast between your painting and the surrounding wall color.
 Choose a background color that is significantly different in hue and tone than your wall paint.
 If you choose a background color that is similar to your wall color, the painting will blend into the wall too much.

 - Once you have chosen a different hue than your wall paint, considering adjusting the tone to make your artwork pop.
 A light toned painting stands out against a mid to dark toned wall.
 And a dark toned painting stands out against a light to mid toned wall.

 - Choose a neutral hue for your tree trunks and flower stems.
-Here’s an opportunity to coordinate your art with your furniture, creating a truly custom art look.
-Dark brown, white, gray, and French gray wood finishes are easy to coordinate with neutral colors on the Amborela color chart.
+Here’s an opportunity to coordinate your art with your furniture finish, creating a truly custom art look.
+Dark walnut, white, gray, and French gray wood finishes have coordinating colors on the Amborela color chart.

 - Create contrast between the trunk or stems and the surrounding background.
 Choose a dark color for your trunk or stems when you choose a light background color.
 And choose a light color for your trunk or stems when you choose a dark background color.

 - Metallic gold tree trunks are an option if you want to bring out the gold furniture or accents in your room.

 If you are just starting to decorate your nursery, you can plan to coordinate with a focal art piece.
 Learn more about using art as an inspiration for your nursery design.

 Finding a piece of art you absolutely love is a great way to pick a color palette and mood for a room when your not sure where to start your decorating project.
 Your preference for an artwork can give you an idea of your style.
 For example, you might be drawn to bold color or neutrals, geometric or organic shapes, maximal or minimal design.
 Below are some ways to start exploring color pairing ideas for home décor.